Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Semi/Chapter_7.md

 Being a unidirectional (one-way) device, at most we can only deliver half-wave power to the load, in the half-cycle of AC where the supply voltage polarity is positive on the top and negative on the bottom.
 However, for demonstrating the basic concept of time-proportional control, this simple circuit is better than one controlling full-wave power (which would require two SCRs).

-With no triggering to the gate, and the AC source voltage well below the SCR\'s breakover voltage rating, the SCR will never turn on.
+With no triggering to the gate, and the AC source voltage well below the SCR's breakover voltage rating, the SCR will never turn on.
 Connecting the SCR gate to the anode through a standard rectifying diode (to prevent reverse current through the gate in the event of the SCR containing a built-in gate-cathode resistor), will allow the SCR to be triggered almost immediately at the beginning of every positive half-cycle: (@fig:03212)

 ![](media/03212.png){ #fig:03212 width=75% }